 |

-Below, we've rounded up the most credible iPhone Fold rumors so far, covering everything from possible release timing and form factor to display details, cameras and pricing.
-We'll keep updating this post as new information emerges.
+Below, we've rounded up the most credible rumors so far, and we'll keep this guide updated as new details emerge.

 When could the iPhone Fold launch?Rumors of a foldable iPhone date back as far as 2017, but more recent reporting suggests Apple has finally locked onto a realistic window.
 Most sources now point to fall 2026, likely alongside the iPhone 18 lineup.

 Mark Gurman has gone back and forth on timing, initially suggesting Apple could launch "as early as 2026," before later writing that the device would ship at the end of 2026 and sell primarily in 2027.
-Analyst Ming-Chi Kuo has also repeatedly cited
+Analyst Ming-Chi Kuo has also repeatedly cited the second half of 2026 as Apple's target.

 |